heyMP/psdc13_powerfull-html-views-templates/readme.txt

-HTML that from our prototype.
+HTML that we made for our prototype.
 We are going to take this static structure and create a dynamic view with our variables from our view fields.